Rubabshah1/BookMySalon-DSA/README.md

 Want to book an appointment in the nearest salons without hassle?

-Then BookMySalon, a Salon Booking System, is your one-stop destination for all your beauty needs!
+Then, BookMySalon, a Salon Booking System, is your one-stop destination for all your beauty needs!

 Overview:
 1. Booking System that finds the nearest salons to your current location.